sunlightpolicy/opendatapoliciesstatic/_documents/boulder-co-2017-04-24.md

 2. Open data allows the City of Boulder to use technology to foster open, transparent and accessible government.

-3. By sharing data freely, the City of Boulder seeks to develop opportunities for economic development, commerce and increased investment in Boulder and the surrounding region.
+3. <span class="g-goals-and-values">By sharing data freely, the City of Boulder seeks to develop opportunities for economic development, commerce and increased investment in Boulder and the surrounding region.</span>

-4. Publishing structured standardized data in machine-readable formats creates new opportunities for information from different sources to be combined and visualized in new and unexpected ways, for niche markets to be identified and developed, and for constituents to browse, interpret and draw attention to trends or issues with greater efficiency.
+4. <span class="g-open-formats">Publishing structured standardized data in machine-readable formats creates new opportunities for information from different sources to be combined and visualized in new and unexpected ways, for niche markets to be identified and developed, and for constituents to browse, interpret and draw attention to trends or issues with greater efficiency.</span>

-5. The adoption of open standards improves transparency, access to public information, and coordination and efficiencies among agencies and partner organizations across the public, non-profit and private sectors.
+5. <span class="g-goals-and-values">The adoption of open standards improves transparency, access to public information, and coordination and efficiencies among agencies and partner organizations across the public, non-profit and private sectors.</span>

 6. The City of Boulder seeks to encourage the local technology and startup communities to develop software applications and tools to collect, organize and share public data in new and innovative ways.